Oil slides as rising OPEC output outweighs U.S. decline

 Oil prices eased on Monday after rising for seven sessions in a row, as evidence of increasing OPEC crude production snuffed out earlier gains made on the back of data that pointed to moderating U.S. output.

 Brent crude futures were down 13 cents on the day at $48.64 a barrel by 1000 GMT, off a session high of $49.15.
-The price rose 5.2 percent last week in its first weekly gain in six weeks.
+The price rose 5.2 per cent last week in its first weekly gain in six weeks.

 U.S. crude futures fell 4 cents to $46.00 a barrel.